Discrete-time Quantum Walks in Qudit Systems: Introduction

-The structure of this article is as follows.
-Section.
-2 describes the dynamics of one-dimensional and higher-dimensional discrete-time quantum walks.
-Section.
-2 also describes the state-of-the-art implementation of one-dimensional discrete-time quantum walks in binary and ternary quantum systems.
-Section.
-3 proposes efficient quantum circuit implementation for one-dimensional DTQW in $d$-dimensional quantum systems followed by the generalization of the quantum circuit.
-Section.
-3 also proposes efficient quantum circuit implementation for $d$-dimensional quantum walks on $d$-dimensional lattice in $d$-dimensional quantum systems.
-Section.
-4 analysis the efficiency of the proposed position state mapping onto the multi-qudit states.
-Section.
-5 captures our conclusions.
+{The structure of this article is as follows.
+Section \ref{2} describes the dynamics of one-dimensional and higher-dimensional DTQW.
+Section \ref{2} also describes the state-of-the-art implementation of one-dimensional DTQW in binary and ternary quantum systems.
+Section \ref{3} proposes efficient quantum circuit implementation for one-dimensional DTQW in $d$-dimensional quantum systems followed by the generalization of the quantum circuit.
+Section \ref{3} also proposes efficient quantum circuit implementation for $d$-dimensional quantum walks on $d$-dimensional lattice in $d$-dimensional quantum systems.
+Section \ref{4} analyzes the efficiency of the proposed position state mapping onto the multi-qudit states.
+Section \ref{5} captures our conclusions.}